-- The member in any birth cohort may marry at different ages - Using marriage cohort (women marrying in the same year, irrespective with age), the effect of the differences of the age of marriage can be adjusted. - The MDSFR (marriage-duration specific fertility rate) can be defined below. $MDSFR = \frac{Births in year x to women who married in year y}{Births in year x to women who married in year y}$ Total women who married in year y - When we cumulate MDSFR over the marriage duration, we can get cumulated fertility by marriage cohort like Table 5.5. - Comparing with Table 5.4, Table 5.5 shows that: down the side, date of marriage, along the top, marriage duration. - Problems: (1) difficulty to treat divorce and remarriage (sometimes only dealing with unbroken first marriage may solve the problem, but may fail in the society where the divorces and remarriages are common), (2) Within a single marriage cohort, the age of marriage may largely vary.
+- The member in any birth cohort may marry at different ages - Using marriage cohort (women marrying in the same year, irrespective with age), the effect of the differences of the age of marriage can be adjusted. - The MDSFR (mariage-duration specific fertility rate) can be defined below. $MDSFR = \frac{Births in year x to women who married in year y}{T}$ Total women who married in year y - When we cumulate MDSFR over the marriage duration, we can get cumulated fertility by marriage cohort like Table 5.5. - Comparing with Table 5.4, Table 5.5 shows that: down the side, date of marriage, along the top, marriage duration. - Problems: (1) difficulty to treat divorce and remarriage (sometimes only dealing with unbroken first marriage may solve the problem, but may fail in the society where the divorces and remarriages are common), (2) Within a single marriage cohort, the age of marriage may largely vary.
 A woman marrying young tends to have higher fertility than one marrying late, (3) Most of births occur in the first 1-2 year after marriage for first births, but longer for higher-order births.
 To solve it, the additional disaggregation of the marriage cohort specific fertility table like Table 5.5 by birth-order is used.